dwhenson/personal-site/src/projects/bookmark.md

 ---
 title: "Bookmark"
 summary: "This project was a challenge from <a href='https://www.frontendmentor.io'>Frontend Mentor</a>.
 The specifications required me to build a fully responsive landing page to the designs provided.
-I used semantic HTML, CSS for layout (CUBE CSS),  with JavaScript for form validation and the tabbed component."
+I used semantic HTML, modern SCSS complied to CSS (based on CUBE CSS),  with JavaScript for form validation and the tabbed component."
 displayOrder: 1

 # Content